sms021019/CSE320/README.md

 information about dead processes.

-  - The `wait` command causes `deet` to wait until a specified target process has entered the `PSTATE_DEAD` state.
-No prompt will be issued until this has occurred.
-If the process does not enter the `PSTATE_DEAD` state, this command will not terminate unless the user types CTRL-C to interrupt `deet`.
+  - The `wait` command causes `deet` to wait until a specified target process has either entered a specified state or has terminated.
+The first argument is the `deet` ID of the process to wait for.
+The (optional) second argument is a string specifying the desired state.
+Possibilities for this argument are:
+	`running`, `stopping`, `stopped`, `continuing`, `killed`, and `dead`.
+	The default if this argument is not given is `dead`.
+    Once this command has been entered, no further prompt will be issued until the target process has either entered the specified state or terminated.
+    If the process never enters the specified state or terminates, then the only way for the `wait` command to terminate is if `deet` receives `SIGINT`;
+	for example, as a result of the user typing CTRL-C.

   - The user may enter the `show`" command to obtain information about the processes currently being managed by `deet`.
 Simply entering `show` without any